mishabosin/android-twitter/README.md

     * [x] User can then enter a new tweet and post this to twitter
     * [x] User is taken back to home timeline with new tweet visible in timeline

+### Advanced

+* [x] User can refresh tweets timeline by pulling down to refresh (i.e pull-to-refresh)
+* [x] Advanced: User can open the twitter app offline and see last loaded tweets
+    - Tweets are persisted into sqlite and can be displayed from the local DB

 ### Bonus

 * [x] Compose activity is replaced with a modal overlay
-* [x] User can refresh tweets timeline by pulling down to refresh (i.e pull-to-refresh)

 ## Video Walkthrough